-ENEC's Construction Inspection and Test Plan (CITP) included tables for Stages I and II and committed to providing similar tables for Stages III and IV within one year of issuance of the construction licence.
+ENEC's Construction Inspection and Test Plan (CITP) included tables for Stages I and II.
 The CITP tables identify specific design parameters that will be validated during the initial test program including testing and inspection.
 The tables identify the acceptance criteria or the source of acceptance criteria for plant SSCs.